 I ended up breaking down all four bricks into smaller stacks, filling large envelopes, putting them in a pillowcase and carrying a lot of weight through the airport!

 When I arrived my husband and I laughed again at the comedy of it all!
-And when we went to the store to make our first purchases, we got laughed at by every teller, manager and customer in sight!
+And when we went to the store to make our first purchases, we got laughed at by every cashier, manager and customer in sight!
 (Apparently these small bills have a value that is close to that of toilet paper!)

 This process reminded me of the following: